AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-form-fragments.md

 1. Click to open the **Form Model** tab, and from the **Select From** drop-down menu, select one of the following models for the fragment:

     * **None**: Specifies to create the fragment from scratch without using any form model.

+      >[!NOTE]
+      >
+      > In Adaptive Forms based on core components, you can use a single form fragment multiple times in a form.
+It supports both none-based and schema-based form fragments.

     * **Form Template**: Specifies to create the fragment using an XDP template uploaded to AEM Forms.
 Select the appropriate XDP template as the form model for the fragment.

    ![Creating an adaptive form using form template as model](assets/form-template-model.png)